-Using the Hubble Space Telescope, an international research team led by Dr. DENG Licai from the National Astronomical Observatories of the Chinese Academy of Sciences (NAOC) detected an unexpected population of blue straggler stars in a young “globular” cluster, known by its catalogue number “NGC 2173.”
+Using the Hubble Space Telescope, an international research team led by Dr. DENG Licai from the National Astronomical Observatories of the Chinese Academy of Sciences (NAOC) detected an unexpected population of blue straggler stars in a young “globular” cluster, known by its catalog number “NGC 2173.”

 This is surprising, because blue straggler stars in this cluster seem to have formed in a well-defined burst.
 The team’s findings were published in The Astrophysical Journal.

 “In principle, stellar collisions or binary mergers should not take place at the same time.
 They will happen randomly in star clusters and produce blue straggler stars that seem to have different ages,” said Dr. LI Chengyuan of Australia’s Macquarie University, the first author of this work.

 Astronomers study stellar ages using a common diagram that relates stellar brightness to the temperature at the stellar surface.
 Blue straggler stars formed randomly would produce a smattering of stars across the diagram.
 If they were born at the same time, however, they would clearly show a tight sequence.
 In NGC 2173, Dr. DENG and his colleagues detected two distinct sequences of blue straggler stars in the diagnostic diagram.